Bigg Boss 11 Highlights: Akash Is Not Sent To Secret Room; Vikas Calls Hina 'Chalu'!

 Vikas Calls Hina 'Chalu'!

 Vikas and Hina get into an argument.
 Vikas even calls Hina ‘Chalu', which irks Hina.
-She tells Vikas to stop calling her ‘chalu' (on national television) as it is a bad word, while Vikas keeps calling her chalu and vamp!
-(Well, we are not sure as to what was wrong with the word ‘chalu' as far as we know Vikas' meant Hina was ‘clever'!)
+She tells Vikas to stop calling her ‘chalu' (on national television) as it is a bad word, while Vikas keeps calling her 'chalu' and vamp!
+(Well, we are not sure as to what was wrong with the word ‘chalu' as far as we know Vikas meant Hina was ‘clever'!)

 Luv Upset With Hina & Priyank